N-Acetylaspartic acid: Function

 In the brain, NAA was thought to be present predominantly in neuronal cell bodies, where it acts as a neuronal marker, but it is also free to diffuse throughout neuronal fibers.

 Applications

 However, the recent discovery of a higher concentration of NAA in myelin and oligodendrocytes than in neurons raises questions about the validity of the use of NAA as a neuronal marker.
 NAA gives off the largest signal in magnetic resonance spectroscopy of the human brain.
 The levels measured there are decreased in numerous neuropathological conditions ranging from brain injury to stroke to Alzheimer's disease.
 This fact makes NAA a potential diagnostic molecule for doctors treating patients with brain damage or disease.

 NAA may be a marker of creativity.
 High NAA levels in the hippocampus are related to better working memory performance in humans.
+Whole-brain levels of NAA have also been found to be positively correlated with educational attainment in adults.

 NAA may function as a neurotransmitter in the brain by acting on metabotropic glutamate receptors.